Thruscross Reservoir

 At the end of the tree line, the footpath steeply descents down steps towards the River Washburn.
 It crosses a bridge and then heads back up the other side past some interesting looking rocks, then heads right.
 The wide path heads along the centre of the moorland, keeping the tree line and Thruscross Reservoir on your right parallel to your path, at some distance away.
 Don’t take the path that heads leftwards, that will take you up to the road.
 It is a wide dirt and grassy track, which heads through ferns and heather.

 At the bottom, turn left.
-Head along the edge of the water as the path leads you back towards the dam.
-There is a small amount of road walking towards the end of this walk to be wary of cars, but the path is clear and easy to follow.
+Head along the edge of the water as the path leads you back towards the dam wall.
+There is a small amount of road walking towards the end of this walk so be wary of cars, but the path is clear and easy to follow.
 Head back across the dam to the car park.

-(Photographs were taken during the drought of Summer 2022 when water levels were extremely and unusually low.)
+(Photographs were taken during the droughts of Summer 2022 & 2025 when water levels were extremely and unusually low.)

 What’s cool for kids at Thruscross Reservoir?

-✨ As you can see from the shots, we paid a visit to Thruscross in the Summer drought of 2022.
-In drought, the remains of the submerged village of West End emerge from the depths of the water and are actually pretty cool to spot!
-When we were there, the ruins of old buildings were high and dry. (don’t venture into thick exposed mud as you can become stuck)
+✨ As you can see from the shots, we paid a visit to Thruscross in the Summer droughts of 2022 and 2025.
+In drought, the remains of the submerged village of Thruscross emerge from the depths of the water and are actually pretty cool to spot!
+The village dates back to the 1700’s and only the West End of it remains (as the now called village of West End!)
+When we were there, the ruins of old buildings were high and dry. (don’t venture into thick exposed mud as you can become stuck - and that is NOT ideal)

 👻 Which leads me neatly onto the ghost story associated with the reservoir.
 It is said that the reservoir is haunted by ghostly cries that rise from the ruins of the old workhouse of West End.
 No idea if there was in fact ever a workhouse in West End, but I am a sucker for a good ghost story!
+Perhaps it’s the cries of the residents who were forced to leave their homes back in the 1960s for the construction of the reservoir.
 Read more Yorkshire Dales Ghost Stories over on the blog.

 🌳 In need of some motivational walking games?
 Head to our walking games page!
 This is also a great walk for a stick collector!
 Check out our nature collector activities page!